 - How Safe is Medellin?
 (Our take)

-- Is it Safe to Visit Medellin Right Now?
+- Is Medellin Safe to Visit Right Now?

 - Is Medellin safe to travel alone?